tabularelf/Collage/0.4.0/general.md

 |---|---|---|
 |`N/A`|||

-For used in the `Async - Image Loaded` event.
+Meant to be used in the `Async - Image Loaded` event.
 Allows images to be loaded in asynchronously (such as from the web or on HTML5.)

 ### `CollageIsCollage(value)`